Mapping spaces between operads in relation to bimodules: Background and notations

-defined by applying the normalization functor levelwise is the right adjoint of a Quillen equivalence. \begin{proof} Recall from [\cite{Hoang}, $\S$2.2] that we can associate to $\P$ an operad, denoted $\textbf{B}^\P$, that encodes the category of $\P$-bimodules, i.e. there is an isomorphism: Additionally, $\textbf{B}^\P$ is $\Sigma$-cofibrant due to that property of $\P$.
-Applying Theorem \ref{p:doldkanalg} to $\textbf{B}^\P$ gives us a right Quillen equivalence:
+defined by applying the normalization functor levelwise is the right adjoint of a Quillen equivalence. \begin{proof} According to Proposition \ref{p:BP}, there is a categorical isomorphism Additionally, $\textbf{B}^\P$ is $\Sigma$-cofibrant due to that property of $\P$.
+Applying Theorem \ref{p:main} to $\textbf{B}^\P$ gives us a right Quillen equivalence: